 In order to excel in your trade, you must be able to sell your ideas and thoughts.
 If you cannot articulate well and make your colleagues buy-in your thoughts and proposals, it is difficult to progress in your career, no matter how technically competent you are.
 This is because if you do not know how to sell yourself, your colleagues will have no idea how good you are and very likely, you will be passed by for promotions.

-Last week, my wife and myself went to buy groceries at Sheng Siong hypermart and saw a big crowd outside the store.
+Sales is King Last week, my wife and myself went to buy groceries at Sheng Siong hypermart and saw a big crowd outside the store.
 We went forward and saw a man demonstrating the usefulness of a micro-fiber cloth.
 It was actually a simple cloth used to wipe table and kitchen top.
-But he managed to illustrate how stain-free it can be from
+But he managed to illustrate how stain-free it can be from dark substances like soy sauce and even showed that it can also be used to wipe mirror and sofa seats.

 The following article is an advertorial from BullionStar.
 It is for information only and readers must not miscontrue it as an offer or inducement to buy.
 SG Web Reviews will not be responsible for any losses made by readers as a result of any investments made by readers based on this article.